jeanCarloMachado/vim-toop/README.md

 # Toop

 Toop stands for Text Objects OPerations.
-It allows you to send text objects to functions or to the shell.
+It allows you to send text objects to functions or to the shell using Vim's native lingo.